developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/settings/index.md

 ---

 ## Overview
-This guide covers settings for DataWedge itself, including enabling and disabling DataWedge on the device, importing and exporting Profiles and Configuration files and management and mass-deployment of those files.
-For information about creating and imnplementing Profiles and Plug-ins, see the [Profiles Guides](../profiles).
+This guide covers settings for the DataWedge app, including enabling and disabling DataWedge on the device, importing and exporting Profiles and Configuration files, and management and mass-deployment of those files.
+For information about creating and imnplementing Profiles and Plug-ins, see the [Profile Guides](../profiles).

 -----

 ## DataWedge Settings
-Most of the functionality referenced in this guide will be accessed through the DataWedge Settings panel.
+Most of the functionality referenced in this guide is accessed through the DataWedge Settings panel.

 **To access DataWedge Settings**: